-Name of Fund Description, nature and purpose of the fund Voluntary Responders Fund The objectives of the restricted fund are to advance health, save lives and to promote the efficiency of ambulance services through volunteering.
-Hardship Fund The objectives of the restricted fund are to support staff and volunteers who are facing financial difficulties.
-Voluntary London Life The objectives of the restricted fund are to support driver Savers Fund training for the volunteers.
+Name of Fund Voluntary Responders Fund Hardship Fund Voluntary London Life Description, nature and purpose of the fund The objectives of the restricted fund are to advance health, save lives and to promote the efficiency of ambulance services through volunteering.
+The objectives of the restricted fund are to support staff and volunteers who are facing financial difficulties.
+The objectives of the restricted fund are to support driver training for the volunteers Savers Fund training for the volunteers.